 You’ve had several demos and many conversations with your potential recognition and reward platform vendor.
 Great.
-But now it’s come to finding (and spending) a budget and you need to convince your senior stakeholders that the platform is a worthwhile investment.
+But now it’s come to finding (and spending) a budget and you need to build a compelling business case for delivering recognition and reward technology to stakeholders.

 Recognition and reward’s contribution to employee engagement can’t be ignored.
 In some cases, recognition is flagged by employees as their primary reason for feeling engaged and valued.